Special introductory variable rate for 6 months at Prime – 1.00%

 - Up to $2,500 closing cost credit*

-- Competitive HELOC rates help you get the most for your money
+- Competitive HELOC interest rates help you get the most for your money

-- Use money for major home improvements, college expenses or to pay off high-interest debt
+- Use the equity in your home for major home improvements, college expenses or to pay off high-interest debt

 Payment: Your Regular Payment will equal the amount of your accrued Finance Charges.
 Term: The draw period will extend to the first day of the month following execution of the loan documents plus ten (10) years.